LoveNui/EMR-AWS-APACHE-SPARK/Readme.md

 * Its ideal only for big data.
 * Manually deploy and start the EMR clusters.
 * We can set the ec2 instance termination periods but if our task execution completes before the termination period we will have to manually terminate the instances to save cost.

 ### **Conclusion**

-AWS EMR has many advantages when it comes to big data processing as it uses Apache spark with distributed systems.AWS EMR is a good solution for our use case.
+AWS EMR has many advantages when it comes to big data processing as it uses Apache spark with distributed systems.
+AWS EMR is a good solution for our use case.
 To know the detailed process of deploying the above python script in amazon EMR.
 ### [**Please click here for an EMR SOP**](/EMR-SOP.md).

 ## **Solution 3: Data processing in [amazon EMR serverless](https://aws.amazon.com/emr/serverless/) with [apache spark](https://aws.amazon.com/big-data/what-is-spark/) with data in [amazon S3 bucket](https://aws.amazon.com/s3/).**